 Workers should be able to expect a safe working environment.
 Yet every day, workers across North Carolina are seriously injured or even killed on the job.
-In 2019, there were 186 fatal work injuries in North Carolina.
-This was up from the previous year.
-Nationwide, fatal work injuries were up two percent from the year before.
+According to the U.S. Bureau of Labor Statistics, in 2021, there were 179 fatal work injuries in North Carolina.
+This was down from the previous year.
+Nationwide, fatal work injuries were up nearly 9% from the year before.

 What Are the Top Jobs That Lead to Death?